BrentSeidel/BBS-BBB-Ada/README.md

 Black processor has 8 PWM controllers.
 Due to the lack of a pinmux structure for P8_28, one of the PWMs is not really usable.
 The interface allows control of the period (or rate) and the time high (or duty cycle) of the PWM output.

+## Analog inputs
+This is a simple object oriented interface to the analog inputs.
+There are seven available and the pins that they are on are fixed purpose.
+The A/D converted is a 12 bit converter, so the result should be in the range 0..4095.